andracs/bridging-sustainability/manuscript/3-The-impact-of-digitalization.md

 Since the launch of our first hardware products, we've worked to improve the sustainability of how we make our products and the services we create around them [...] from sourcing materials to packaging products to designing our retail stores_._ (Google 2023)

 The above quotes are examples of hardware manufacturers increasing their focus on sustainability.
-It is positive that hardware manufacturers are making such environmental promises, but it can be difficult to determine whether this is a genuine green agenda or some degree of greenwashing .
+It is positive that hardware manufacturers are making such environmental promises, but it can be difficult to determine whether this is a genuine green agenda or some degree of greenwashing.

-The fact that companies choose to focus on sustainability is important because with our current technological capabilities it is close to impossible to develop truly sustainable hardware products.
+The fact that companies choose to focus on sustainability is important.
+With our current technological capabilities it is close to impossible to develop truly sustainable hardware products.
 It will take several decades to develop a fully circular information technology and this can only be achieved if manufacturers continuously show progress and improvements year after year.

 As long as we have to extract new minerals for every product, we're making an ever-greater dent in the earth's limited resources.
 Without a circular approach, we could run out of minerals such as lithium or rare earth elements, just as we run out of fossil fuels.
 Conversely, if we succeed in recycling minerals and raw materials so that a new hardware product consists of 99.99% recycled materials, we can talk about sustainable hardware production, because in principle we can continue to produce new hardware for as long as we want.